turingschool/career-development-curriculum/module_three/professional_storytelling_iii.md

 ### Deliverables
 * Draft of your [Turing alumni portfolio](https://alumni.turing.io) by 9am Monday of Week 2
-* Draft of your resume ready for review for Week 3's session
+* Draft of your resume due by 5pm Monday of Week 2
-* Revised draft of resume by end of Week 3
+* Revised draft of resume by Week 3's session
 * Mock behavioral interview by end of Week 5
 * Final draft of Turing alumni portfolio by 9am Monday of Week 6